florian-brueck/florian-brueck.github.io/_pages/about.md

 of the University of Geneva under the supervision of Prof. Dr. [Sebastian Engelke](http://www.sengelke.com/).
 I obtained my Doctorate from the Techical University of Munich under the supervision of Prof. Dr. [Matthias Scherer](https://www.math.cit.tum.de/en/mathfinance/staff/professors/prof-dr-matthias-scherer/).
 My current research interests include:
 + Extreme value theory
 + Statistical model comparison
-+ Exchangeability
-+ Non-parametric Bayesian survival analysis.
++ Exchangeability and its application to non-parametric Bayesian survival analysis
++ Statistical inference for Lévy processes
++ Use of machine learning in classical statistics.

 ## News

++ There is a new [preprint](https://arxiv.org/search/math?searchtype=author&query=Br%C3%BCck,+F) on *Generative neural networks for characteristic functions* (10.01.2024)
 + I joined the [research group](https://www.unige.ch/gsem/en/research/institutes/rcs/) of [Sebastian Engelke](http://www.sengelke.com/) as a PostDoc (01.10.2023)
 + I presented a poster at the conference [*Approximation Methods in Bayesian Analysis*](https://conferences.cirm-math.fr/2768.html) at CIRM, Marseille (19.06.2023)
 + I successfully defended my Doctoral [thesis](https://mediatum.ub.tum.de/doc/1695145/document.pdf) at TUM (06.06.2023)